MAGIC SCHOOL

 THAT DAY

-Maybe you recall that the Equal Rights Amendment, banning sex discrimination in America, had overwhelming popular support, but was shot down in key state legislatures.
-This was largely due to the lobbying of one woman, Phyllis Schlafly, who became a celebrity--the woman who didn't want equality for women.
+The Equal Rights Amendment banned sex discrimination in America.
+Public support was overwhelming but key state legislatures shot it down, largely due to the lobbying of one woman, Phyllis Schlafly, who became a celebrity--the woman who didn't want equality for women.

 She's speaking tonight at Stanford.